 Across EU member states, the EDPB will collate all EU certification schemes in a public register.
 There is also scope for a European Data Protection Seal where scheme criteria are approved by EDPB for use in all member states.

 The scope of a certification scheme could be quite general and be applied to a variety of different products, processes or services; or it could be specific, for example, secure storage and protection of personal data contained within a digital vault.

 Certification will relate to a specific personal data processing operations that take place in a product, process or service offered by a controller or processor.
-Those processing operations will be assessed against the certification scheme criteria by the accredited Certification Body.
+Those processing operations will be assessed against the certification criteria by the accredited certification body.

 Certification can only be issued to data controllers and data processors and cannot therefore be used to certify individuals, for example data protection officers.

 Article 42(2) also allows for the use of certification schemes for the purpose of demonstrating the existence of appropriate safeguards provided by controllers or processors that are not subject to GDPR for international transfers of personal data.

 Certification criteria must be:

 - derived from GDPR principles and rules, as relevant to the scope of certification, ie:

 - lawfulness of processing (Art 6)